-The government also reserved skilled work for white people and denying black workers the right to organise.
-Legislation, which was consolidated in the Natives (Urban Areas) Act, 1923 (Act 21 of 1923), entrenched urban segregation and controlled black mobility by means of pass laws.
-The pass laws were designed to force blacks into labour and to keep them there under conditions and at wage levels that suited white employers, and to deny them any bargaining power.
+The Government also regularised the job colour bar, reserving skilled work for whites and denying African workers the right to organise.

+Legislation, which was consolidated in the Natives (Urban Areas) Act, 1923, entrenched urban segregation and controlled African mobility by means of pass laws.
+The pass laws were intended to enmesh Africans in a web of coercion designed to force them into labour and keep them there under conditions and at wage levels that suited white employers, and to deny them any bargaining power.

-In these and other ways, the foundations of apartheid were laid by successive governments representing the compromises hammered out by the National Convention of 1908 to 1909 to effect the union of English-and Afrikaans-speaking white people.
-However, divisions within the white community remained significant.
-Afrikaner nationalism grew as a factor in the years after the union.
+In these and other ways, the foundations of apartheid were laid by successive governments representing the compromises hammered out by the National Convention of 1908 to 1909 to effect the union of Englishand Afrikaans-speaking whites.

+Divisions within the white community remained significant, however.
+Afrikaner nationalism grew as a factor in the years after union.

-It was given impetus in 1914, both by the formation of the National Party (NP), in a breakaway from the ruling South African Party, and by a rebellion of Afrikaners who could not reconcile themselves with the decision to join the first world war against Germany.
+It was given impetus in 1914, both by the formation of the National Party (NP), in a breakaway from the ruling South African Party, and by a rebellion of Afrikaners who could not reconcile themselves with the decision to join the First World War against Germany.
+In part, the NP spoke for Afrikaners impoverished by the Anglo-Boer/South African War and dislodged from the land by the development of capitalist farming.

-In part, the NP spoke for Afrikaners impoverished by the Anglo-Boer/ South African War and dislodged from the land by the development of capitalist farming.
-An Afrikaner underclass was emerging in the towns, which found itself uncompetitive in the labour market, as white workers demanded higher wages than those paid to black people.
+An Afrikaner underclass was emerging in the towns, which found itself uncompetitive in the labour market, as white workers demanded higher wages than those paid to blacks.

 Soon, labour issues came to the fore.
 In 1920, some 71 000 black mineworkers went on strike in protest against the spiralling cost of living, but the strike was quickly put down by isolating the compounds where the migrant workers were housed.

 Another threat to government came from white workers.
 Immigrant white workers with mining experience abroad performed much of the skilled and semi-skilled work on the mines.

-As mine owners tried to cut costs by using lower-wage black labour in semi-skilled jobs, white labour became increasingly militant.
-These tensions culminated in a bloody and dramatic rebellion on the goldfields in 1922, which the Smuts government put down with military force.

-In 1924, a pact government under Hertzog, comprising Afrikaner nationalists and representatives of immigrant labour, ousted the Smuts regime.
+As mine-owners tried to cut costs by using lower-wage black labour in semi-skilled jobs, white labour became increasingly militant.
+These tensions culminated in a bloody and dramatic rebellion on the gold-fields in 1922, which the Smuts Government put down with military force.
+In 1924, a Pact government under Hertzog, comprising Afrikaner nationalists and representatives of immigrant labour, ousted the Smuts regime.

-The pact was based on a common suspicion of the dominance of mining capital, and a determination to protect the interests of white labour by intensifying discrimination against black people.
-The commitment to white labour policies in government employment, such as the railways and postal service, was intensified, and the job colour bar was reinforced, with a key objective being to address what was known as the "poor-white problem".
+The Pact was based on a common suspicion of the dominance of mining capital, and a determination to protect the interests of white labour by intensifying discrimination against blacks.
+The commitment to white labour policies in government employment such as the railways and postal service was intensified, and the job colour bar was reinforced, with one of its main objectives to address what was known as a 'poor-white problem'.

 In 1934, the main white parties fused to combat the local effects of a worldwide depression.
-This was followed by a new Afrikaner nationalist breakaway under Dr Daniel François Malan.
-In 1936, white supremacy was further entrenched by the United Party with the removal of the qualifying Africans of the Cape Province from the common voters' roll.
-Meanwhile, Malan's breakaway NP was greatly augmented by an Afrikaner cultural revival spearheaded by the secret white male Afrikaner Broederbond and other cultural organisations during the year of the Voortrekker centenary celebrations (1938), as well as by anti-war sentiment from 1939.
+This was followed by a new Afrikaner nationalist breakaway under Dr D.F.
+Malan.

+In 1936, white supremacy was further entrenched by the United Party with the removal of the Africans of the Cape Province who qualified from the common voters' roll.
+Meanwhile Malan's breakaway NP was greatly augmented by an Afrikaner cultural revival spearheaded by the secret white male Afrikaner Broederbond and other cultural organisations during the year of the Voortrekker Centenary Celebrations (1938), as well as anti-war sentiment from 1939.